Asfak00/asfak00/README.md

 <h1> About Me </h1>

-My name is Asfak Ahmed, a Front-End Web Developer from Sylhet, Bangladesh often called the "Second London" for its vibrant culture.
+My name is Asfak Ahmed, a Front-End Web Developer from Sylhet, Bangladesh, often called the "Second London" for its vibrant culture.
 I am passionate about crafting exceptional user experiences, with over two years of hands-on industry experience.
-Currently, I thrive in my role at [Doplac CRM](https://doplac.com), where I help create intuitive, engaging interfaces that drive user satisfaction.
-Previously, I had the privilege of working remotely with [Goatmove Inc.](https://goatmoves.com), an esteemed American company.
-This role not only honed my technical skills but also broadened my understanding of global standards in web development and the dynamics of remote collaboration.
+Currently, I thrive in my role at [WebMakersLTD](https://webmakersbd.com/), where I help create intuitive, engaging interfaces that drive user satisfaction.
+Previously, I had the privilege of working remotely with [Doplac CRM](https://doplac.com), a complete solution for digital agencies.

 Beyond my professional work, I am the Founder & Creator of [ZenUI Library](https://zenui.net), a project close to my heart that represents my commitment to empowering developers and businesses with high-quality UI components and website templates.
-I loved coding and I think I'm addicted in coding!
+I loved coding, and I think I'm addicted to coding!
 </b>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">